Honor Croome: Life

 Croome wrote articles and reviews for The New Statesman and Nation until 1937, when she became a regular contributor to The Spectator.
 She gave birth to a daughter, Ursula, in 1936 and wrote her classmates at Bryn Mawr that she was busy with a family “to cook for, a job to hold down, and a book to see through the press.”
 The book she referred to was The Economy of Britain: A History, published in 1938.

 In July 1940, Croome sailed with son John and daughter Ursula to Canada.
 She gave birth to her son Gilbert soon after arrival.
 She and the children spent a year living as refugees in Westwood, Massachusetts, outside Boston.
 In 1941, Lewis Croome was appointed as head of the British Food Mission to Canada and the family settled in Ottawa, where they remained until 1946.
 While in Ottawa, Honor Croome wrote her first two novels, O Western Wind and You've Gone Astray, and gave birth to two more sons, David and Geoffrey.

 The Croomes returned to England in April 1946 and Honor resumed her work as an economist and journalist while continuing to write and raise her children.
 She resumed her work as a reviewer and opinion writer for The Spectator, published her third novel, The Faithless Mirror in 1946 and began publishing articles on domestic matters in magazines such as Homes & Garden.
 She published two more novels in the 1950s: The Mountain and the Molehill (1955) and The Forgotten Place (1957).
 She also published three economics texts: The Candidate's Companion (1947); The Livelihood of Man (with Gordon King) (1953); and Introduction to Money (1956).

 Croome did not believe that feminism was incompatible with domesticity.
 "A woman should have a proper appreciation of the extent to which family life was in itself a career," she once wrote.
 She also argued, however, that men should also take a hand in housekeeping: "Just possibly the compulsory Jill-of-all-trades, coming as best she can to terms with the feminist dilemma, may be learning an attitude to life which the masculine half of society could also, mutatis mutandis, adopt with profit."

-When Croome died in 1960, The Economist made an exception of its practice of being “anonymous by conviction as well as by tradition” and printed a black-boxed notice of her passing.
+When Croome died in 1960, The Economist made an exception of its practice of being “anonymous by conviction as well as by tradition” and printed a black-boxed notice of her death.
 “To those who knew her,” the editors wrote, “every piece she wrote could only be hers; to those who did not, her reviews were no less identifiable, running like a strong shining thread through these pages.
 The style was the woman.”
 In The Economics Journal, she was described as "an indefatigable writer and reviewer" with "a firmly established place in the economic thinking of her generation."